0xdebugit/Nextpaper/README.md

 This project is **not open-sourced** yet and is provided for feedback purposes only.
 More details will be available in the future.

 Happy form building! 🎉

+---

+Now, users can see the recent updates and new features in the **Changelog** section.
+Let me know if you need anything else!